trapcodeio/object-validator-pro/readme.md

         }
     },

-    // Using Validator.data method Object from above emailValidator,
+    // Using Validator.make method Object from above emailValidator,
 ];